Emmanuel L. Di Rossetti

 Tolstoy on human life

-This morning, I came across* — literally — this passage from Tolstoy's Confession which is a pure marvel and which so well announces The Death of Ivan Ilyich, written seven years later: "At first it seemed to me that these were gratuitous, misplaced requests.
-I believed that all this was already known, that if Continue reading
+This morning, I stumbled—literally—upon this passage from Tolstoy's Confession, which is a pure marvel and so aptly foreshadows The Death of Ivan Ilyich, written seven years later: “At first it seemed to me that these were gratuitous, inappropriate requests.
+I thought that all this was already known, that if… Continue reading

 -